WB2CBA/PEBBLE-20m-HF-TRANSCEIVER/README.md

 PEBBLE HF is an open source project.
 Hardware details are in this github.

-PEBBLE HF specific uSDX Firmware can be downloaded from this github link:
+PEBBLE HF specific uSDX Firmware can be downloaded from this github link: (Coming Soon)

 Anyone can build PEBBLE HF and program it with uSDX firmware or PEBBLE HF Specific Firmware.
 PEBBLE HF Hardware works with both options.